 Mental Health Clinician Editorial Board: The Mental Health Clinician Editorial Board creates and promotes the Mental Health Clinician.
 The MHC is a bimonthly, peer-reviewed, PubMed-indexed electronic journal focused on presenting timely and relevant information for mental health care professionals.(Meets: Virtually once per year and in-person at Annual Meeting, Time Commitment: Average of 3 hours per month and 35 hours over course of the year)

 Nominations Council: The Board appoints a Nominating Council to nominate candidates for vacating officer positions on the AAPP Board of Directors and for the Judith J. Saklad Memorial Award.
-The Nominating Committee consists of the three most immediate past presidents and two senior members of AAPP as approved by the Board of Directors.
+The Nominating Committee consists of the two most immediate past presidents and three senior members of AAPP as approved by the Board of Directors.
 (Meets: Virtually monthly between July-September, Time Commitment: 20-25 hours)

-Past Presidents Advisory Board: Consisting of Past Presidents of CPNP, this council is intended to provide strategic leadership and ideas to CPNP.
+Past Presidents Advisory Board: Consisting of Past Presidents of AAPP, this council is intended to provide counsel to the AAPP on strategic initiatives.

 Professional Affairs Committee: The Professional Affairs Committee will showcase psychiatric pharmacists' clinical practices in a practice-advancement effort to demonstrate the value of psychiatric pharmacists in team-based healthcare.
 (Meets: Virtually 1-hour monthly and in-person at Annual Meeting, Time Commitment: Average of 3 hours per month and 35 hours over course of the year)

 Program Committee: The Program Committee designs your AAPP Annual Meeting.
 Their responsibilities include speaker selection and communication, objectives design, review of programming materials, adherence to accreditation standards, and innovative programming implementation and evaluation.
-(Meets: Virtually 1 time per month and in-person at Annual Meeting, Time Commitment: Average of 2-4 hours per month and 35 hours over course of the year, heaviest workload is in the months of May through June and February through April).
+(Meets: Virtually 1 time per month June-Jan., 2 times per month Feb.-April, and in-person at Annual Meeting, Time Commitment: Average of 2-4 hours per month and 35 hours over course of the year, heaviest workload is in the months of February through April)

 Psychopharmacology Pearls Editorial Board: The Editorial Board is responsible for developing this annual recertification product which consists of up to five clinical review articles focused on single disorders, or on one or more distinct aspects of a single psychiatric, neurologic, or substance use disorder.
 Monographs are authored by leading experts in the field and hosted in AAPP’s peer-reviewed journal, The Mental Health Clinician (MHC).
 Editor responsibilities include author and topic selection, author communication, product design, monograph editing, test question review to ensure validity and reliability, and program implementation and evaluation (Meets: Virtually 3-4 times per year, Time Commitment: Average of 1-2 hours per month and 20 hours over course of the year, BCPP required).